The 27 Best Free Curtain Patterns to Add to Your To-Do List

 Learn how to make these super easy and attractive tea towel curtains!
 They're ideal for the kitchen, but I think they'd look superb over a bathroom window.

-These button-up panel curtains are so simple but elegant.
+This ruffled shower curtain is so simple but elegant.
 Use a different color or print combination for an entirely new look.
+Use narrower ruffles for kitchen or bedroom panels.

 3. Cafe Curtains